 Inflation Risk.
 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
-Recently, inflation has increased to its highest level in decades, and the Federal Reserve has been raising the federal funds rate in response.
 Inflation rates may change frequently and significantly as a result of various factors, including unexpected shifts in the domestic or global economy and changes in economic policies, and the Fund's investments may not keep pace with inflation, which may result in losses to Fund shareholders.
 As inflation increases, the real value of the Fund's shares and dividends may decline.
 In addition, during any periods of rising inflation, interest rates of any debt securities held by the Fund would likely increase, which would tend to further reduce returns to shareholders.
 This risk is greater for fixed-income instruments with longer maturities.